prinze-amir/SpotifyList-React/README.md

-# Getting Started with Create React App

-## Spotify Playlist Maker App
+# Spotify Playlist Maker App

+run npm inatall
+don't forget to access spotify api you need a clientid and client secret.
+You will need to create config.js file and define and export the variables clientId and clientSecret and redirectURI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).